 It is very common.

 The key is in what we have been working on in class over the past several years.

 Number 1: There is no substitute for training.
 We need to learn how our body moves in space, and we need to be able to move with maximum efficiency.
 The body needs to be greater than the sum of its parts.
 Similarly in school and work, we need to constantly be learning anew and growing in our knowledge.
 There is no substitute to training to acquire and refine skills and school for getting more knowledge.

 Number 2: Being clear in our goals and objectives.
 For example, the goal cannot simply becoming a black belt, or breaking 5 boards.
 It is too finite.
 Those can be objectives to our ultimate goals.
 It can be as simple as becoming more physically and mentally fit, two of my personal goals.
 What we do defines our APPROACH to those goals.

 Number 3: Achieving those goals, whatever they are have a few common denominators.
 A foundation (the ground), motivation (the breath), and method (movement).
 These are the basic essentials of any goal we set.

 Number 4: The way, tae, we achieve it is the most powerful thing any of us can do.
 It is found in accepting that the moment, the fleeting time of the present, is all we ever get.
 We can use it to move, breath and change.
 We cannot change the past, we do not know the future.
 However, the way we are now, allows us to look at the past in a different way.
 The way we move now, opens up the future to an limitless set of possibilities.

 Number 5: Be kind to your self in defeat as well as victory.
-You will have more failures than defeats.
-Celebrate each victory and adjust w each defeat.
+You will have more failures than victories.
+Celebrate each victory and adjust with each defeat.
 When you are hit, make sure you hit back.
 When you receive an award celebrate the moment and then put the medal away.